Client-Side Web SDK

 method to return the collected phone number to the SDK.

-call, then resolve(null)
+call, call resolve(null)

 Call the reject("some error message")

-Verify the User Information
+Verify the Customer Information

-call can then verify the user information.
+call can then verify the customer information.

 Function Reference

-Initiate the flow with Authenticator.authenticate()
+Start the flow with Authenticator.authenticate()

 , while creating an instance of Authenticator using AuthenticatorBuilder.build()